otto-de/leinsync/README.md

 Define `:ns-sync` configuration in the project.clj of each target project.
 It has the following options:

-  + `:test-cmd` specifies which leiningen tasks will be executed to test target projects.
+  + `:test-cmd` specifies which leiningen tasks will be executed to test target projects after synchronizing.
-  + `:namespaces` specifies the namespaces to be synchronized.
+  + `:namespaces` specifies the namespaces to be synchronized between shared projects.
-  + `:resources`specifies the resources to be synchronized.
+  + `:resources`  specifies the resources to be synchronized between shared projects.

+A namespace/resource will be synchronized between 2 projects if and only if they are defined in the both project.clj

 ## Example
 The `:ns-sync` configuration can be specified like that: